-Our expectations climbed steeply as City Council Majority Leader Jimmy Van Bramer joins State Senator Michael Gianaris and Assemblyman Brian Barnwell to call for the restoration of an irreplaceable building by Clarence Stein within the Sunnyside Gardens National Register Historic District.
+Our resolution is firm as we lead the call for the restoration of an irreplaceable building by Clarence Stein within the Sunnyside Gardens National Register Historic District.

 The opportunity to restore Stein's Sunnyside Community Garage (1927) arrived in the fall of 2016, with a proposal for a new middle school on the site of Stein's unique structure on 48th Street across from Sunnyside Park.
 The foremost preservation need within the Sunnyside Gardens planned community, the building is listed on the State and National Register of Historic Places, a signature design by the chief architect of Sunnyside Gardens.
-Yet the head of the New York City School Construction Authority was initially quoted as saying she intended to demolish it.
+Yet Lorraine Grillo, the head of the New York City School Construction Authority, was initially quoted by the Sunnyside Post as saying she intended to demolish it.

 Above, an added glimpse of the north elevation along Barnett Avenue appeared in the Queensborough Chamber of Commerce's award brochure (January 1929), announcing the building's First Prize; courtesy of Thomas J. Campanella.

-In agreement with the parents who led the campaign for a new school, we have rallied supporters from the widest community (locally, across North America, and from Asia to Europe), who submitted hundreds of public comments to say, "Restore, Don't Destroy Clarence Stein's National Register Masterpiece."
-Community Board 2 concurred, recommending that a preservation architecture firm be hired to direct the re-construction.
+In agreement with parents who led the campaign for a new school, we have rallied supporters from the widest community (locally, across North America, and from Asia to Europe), who submitted hundreds of public comments to say, "Restore, Don't Destroy Clarence Stein's National Register Masterpiece."
+Community Board 2 concurred, recommending a preservation architecture firm be considered to direct the re-construction.